Dorena-Hickman Ferry expected to resume operations this week

 A ferry that carries vehicles across the Mississippi River between Kentucky and Missouri is expected to resume operations this week, officials said.

 The Dorena-Hickman Ferry closed on May 5 for engine maintenance.
-Several parts had to be ordered for repairs, but Capt.
-Jeremy Newsom said he was optimistic that work can be completed and the ferry can reopen sometime Wednesday, according to a statement from the Kentucky Transportation Cabinet.
+Parts for the work are expected to be delivered in time for the ferry to resume service sometime on Tuesday, according to a statement from the Kentucky Transportation Cabinet.

+Originally, the work was set to be completed last week, but several parts were in short supply, officials said.

 The ferry connects Kentucky 1354 at Hickman, Kentucky, with Missouri Route A and Route 77 near Dorena, Missouri.
 It is the only direct route between the two states.